 Overdose, Toxicity and Poisoning

-Accidental overdose terms are grouped under HLT Maladministrations; other overdose terms are grouped under HLT Overdoses NEC.
+Accidental overdose terms are grouped under HLT Product administration errors and issues; other overdose terms are grouped under HLT Overdoses NEC.
 Toxicity and poisoning terms are grouped under HLT Poisoning and toxicity.
 For more information, refer to the MedDRA Introductory Guide.

 For the purposes of term selection and analysis of MedDRA-coded data, overdose is more than the maximum recommended dose (in quantity and/or concentration), i.e., an excessive dose (see Appendix B, MedDRA Introductory Guide.)